swift-fox/MIPS/README.md

 A very simple MIPS core.

-- 28 integer instructions in the MIPS-I instruction set are implemented.
+- 52 instructions in the MIPS-I instruction set are implemented.
 - Modified Harvard architecture.
 - No pipelining.
 All instructions are single-cycle.